 Maybe you don’t have a Vimeo or YouTube account, or just don’t want to load the video there.
-Viveka’s expert LinkedIn advice will enable you to upload video into your LinkedIn Profile’s Featured section.
+Viveka’s expert LinkedIn advice will let you know how to upload a video on your LinkedIn Profile.

 Incorporating video doesn’t have to be difficult.
 If your sales strategies include video, issues with loading longer clips to your LinkedIn Profile are no longer a worry!

 Say you have a video and you want to include it in your Profile’s Featured or Experience section.
-Here’s Viveka’s solution:
+Here’s Viveka’s solution step by step: